Mjz86/c_colon/README.md

 this operator is used when the contexts scope has an expression resulting in a call that might unwind by exception.

-it is usual for this operation to throw an exception to the outer context object , note that , if a destru
+it is usual for this operation to throw an exception to the outer context object , note that , if a destructor throws in an unwind , the context-type may have been already filled with exception information , it is rare that this happens but often implementors terminate in such cases.

-(b)floatn_t:
+uaually specified noreturn, if not the user might struggle writing code.

+> operator contract_assert(...)  context-type :
+- gets called when a contract violation occurs

+- uaually specified noreturn , if not theres a chance that it ignores the violation.

+- diffrent types of contract_assert:
+1. pre :
+ in a pre expression of function
+2. post:
+ in a post expression of function
+3. explicit:
+ in a contract_assert expression of function
+4. implicit:
+in a  operation that might result in assertion like  a/0,a<<-1,a+maxint

+- what diffrent types of contract violation semantics do , when violation happens:
+1. enforce :
+results in calling the operator contract_assert.
+2. quick enforce :
+results in calling the terminate function.
+3. ignore:
+does nothing.
+4. observe:
+results in calling the operator contract_assert.
+5. assume:
+results in undefined behaviour.

+> fundemental types:

+- (m/u)intN_t:
+ 1. nothing:
+ overflow is violation, is a signed integral.
+ 2. u :
+ overflow is violation, is an unsigned integral.
+ 3. m :
+ any overflow is well-defined, only devision by 0 is violation,is unsigned modular arethmatic type.

+- (b)floatN_t:
-floating point types with n bits.
+floating point types with N bits.
-- charn_t:
+- charN_t:
-charechter types with n bits.
+charechter types with N bits.
 - nullptr_t:
 type of a nullptr.
 - abi_t: